Steps to Better Course Evaluations

 CELT recommends making invisible expectations explicit.
 Implementing constructive alignment in course design results in explicitly linking teaching and learning activities, to classroom assessments and evaluation, to course learning objectives, and ultimately to course learning outcomes.
 Resources:

-- Basic Course Design website
+- Basic Course Design page

-- Quality Matters at Iowa State University website
+- Quality Matters at ISU website

 Establish clear criteria for grading

 All students want good grades, and they want to know exactly how to get those grades.
 College students today have experienced criteria sheets and rubrics since elementary school, and they want the same in college.
 They want to know where they stand on any given day in the semester.
 Resources:

 - How to Create an Effective Syllabus website

 - Use Canvas for sharing grades with students.
 Learn more via the MyCanvas Teacher at ISU website.

 The end-of-course evaluation is a summative one.
 Although it aims to help us improve future courses, it does not enable us to respond to the needs of the students currently enrolled in the course.
 Formative feedback collected early in the course accomplishes that goal.
 Consider using a mid-semester assessment, visit the CELT’s PLUS/DELTA Classroom Assessment Technique website.

 Comments should be tracked according to the category(ies) they relate to and whether they are positive or negative.
 Note that one comment may contain multiple points related to different comment categories.
 Any comments that are particularly insightful or constructive should be noted.